 - Compatibility: Not every light bulb you come across is going to fit in your vehicle.
-There are a lot of different types out there, and you don't want to waste money buying something you cannot use.
+There are many types out there, and you don't want to waste money buying something you cannot use.
 If you want a specific type of headlight that isn't compatible, you also have the option of investing in a conversion kit.

-- Legality: There are a lot of rules and regulations when it comes to vehicles in the U.S. Buyers should make sure that the lights they are buying are street legal and not made for other non-headlight uses.
-The Department of Transportation is in charge of regulating what is and is not allowed for U.S. models.
+- Legality: There are a lot of rules and regulations when it comes to vehicles in the United States.
+Buyers should make sure that the lights they are buying are street legal and not made for other non-headlight uses.
+The Department of Transportation is in charge of regulating what is and is not allowed for U.S. vehicles.

 - Price: While the performance and look of your headlights are incredibly important, the most immediate factor is what you're going to pay.
 This involves the type of light bulb, with LEDs being more expensive and halogens being more affordable, and also the long-term effects of replacement and energy consumption.